 Around 85% of US households have at least one paid subscription to a video streaming service.
 According to the Deloitte Digital Media Trends study, US users have an average of four streaming service subscriptions.
 We usually think of premium providers (e.g., Netflix, Hulu, Apple+, Disney+, Amazon Prime Video), but more than 200 streaming services are available globally.

 If you enjoy watching free movies online and TV shows and don’t mind ads, we have several streaming websites to recommend to you.
-They represent a more frugal option for those who want more content but are tired of shelling out for monthly subscriptions that add up and hurt our budget, especially with high inflation using more of our dollars.
+In November 2022, Netflix launched an ad-supported subscription tier at $6.99 monthly, a 55% discount on its most popular plan.
+They join other premium providers offering a cheaper option and free streaming alternatives.
+Together, they represent a more frugal option for those who want more content but are tired of shelling out for monthly subscriptions that add up and hurt our budget, especially with high inflation using more of our dollars.

 More households are using FAST services, short for free, ad-supported streaming TV and movie providers.
 US homes using these services have more than doubled from 8% in 2020 to 18% in 2021.
 Some premium providers, including Netflix, are considering cheaper subscriptions with ads, despite rising prices.